 Insulation acts as a barrier between the outside world and the interior of your home, effectively muffling noises from nearby traffic, construction sites, or other loud annoyances (like your neighbor’s sweet-but-rowdy terrier mix who loves to bark at squirrels in the backyard).

 If you’re sold on the benefits of home insulation upgrades—but unenthusiastic about planning (or paying for!) a huge home improvement project—we hear you.

-Luckily, all the stress and upfront financial investment of insulation upgrades vanish when you choose Sealed for your home upgrades.
+Luckily, all the stress of insulation upgrades vanishes when you choose Sealed for your home upgrades.

 Here’s how it works: If your house qualifies for a Sealed energy makeover, you’ll get a free expert energy assessment of your home—and we’ll create a customized plan for your energy upgrades.
 (You’ll get everything you need and nothing you don’t!)

-After you approve the plan, we’ll hire and vet the best local contractors, pay the costs upfront, and manage the project from start to finish.
+After you approve the plan, we’ll hire and vet the best local contractors and manage the project from start to finish.
 You could even get an energy-efficient heat pump installed while we’re at it.

-And you pay for the work done, little by little, based on the rate of your energy savings.
+And you pay for the work done with a flexible payment option that works best for you.
 Learn how the payment plan works.